Azure-Samples/distributed-az-edge-framework/README.md

 ### Validate Deployment

-After successful deployment, the following resources will be created in your Azure subscription:
+After deployment the following resources will be created in your Azure subscription:

-- Three resource groups with each having their own AKS cluster, separate and peered virtual networks and Azure Arc connected.
-- One resource group with Event Hub resource.
-Messages from the edge workload simulators will be published to this Event Hub.
+* 3 Azure resource groups: `<ApplicaitonName>L2`, `<ApplicaitonName>L3`, `<ApplicaitonName>L4` with AKS Clusters, Azure Arc and networking.
+* 1 Azure resource group `<ApplicationName>-App` with an Event Hub instance and Storage account.
-- All resources will be provisioned in West Europe region.
+* All resources will be provisioned in West Europe region by default.

 Within the sample AKS clusters, several workloads are deployed as depicted in the [Nested Topology](#nested-topology) section above.
-Application workloads are deployed using Arc's Flux extension (GitOps).
-The lower networks are denied outbound internet access and have to route traffic through to the upper layers until it reaches public internet on Level 4.

-To validate the deployment of the default resources and sample workloads you can validate a few things:

-- In Azure:
-    - Review the new resource groups and their configuration.
-The resource groups will all be prefixed with the `ApplicationName` you supplied when running the script.
-    - Go to the Azure Event Hub in the `<ApplicatioName>-App` resource group and validate messages are coming through.
+To validate the deployment was successful and information is flowing through, you can verify Azure Event Hubs instance in the resource group `<ApplicationName>-App`.

-- In Azure Cloud Shell CLI, use `kubectl` commands to review deployed workloads:
-    - Connect to the desired AKS cluster by running `az aks get-credentials --resource-group <ApplicationName>L4 --name aks-<ApplicationName>L4` (`L4` can be replaced by `L3` or `L2`).
-    - Connect to L4 cluster and run the following command to see messages are being published to Event Hubs:
-        - Get the pods in `kubctl get pods -n edge-app1`
-        - Get the logs for the Data Gateway module: `kubectl logs -l app=data-gateway-module -n edge-app1`.
-You should see some logs about messages published.
-    - You can also further view other workloads by reviewing deployments in the namespaces `edge-core`, `edge-infra` and `azure-arc`.
-    - Connecto the L2 cluster and review the application (and their logs) deployed to `edge-app1` namespace.
+Using the Azure Portal, open the Event Hub's main pane and check the metrics for **Messages Received**.
+You should see a continuous flow of messages being received over the last period since deployment.
+Optionally, you can use the Azure Portal to process the messages with Azure Stream Analytics and view actual message contents by following this tutorial: [https://learn.microsoft.com/en-us/azure/event-hubs/process-data-azure-stream-analytics](Process data from your event hub using Azure Stream Analytics).

 ### Clean-up Resources